Somerton, Somerset: Religious sites

 The Church of England parish church, St Michael and All Angels, has origins which date from the 13th century, with a major reshaping in the mid 15th century, and further restoration in 1889.
 It is built of local lias stone cut and squared, with Hamstone dressing.
 It has been designated by English Heritage as a Grade I listed building.

 The church is notable for a carved roof, with lions and a small cider barrel purportedly carved by the monks of Muchelney Abbey.
 Sir John Betjeman was also inspired by an inscription on the candelabra.
 The church is quite plain on the outside but inside is one of the finest wooden carved roofs in the county.
 It is shallow pitched with massive, richly decorated tie beams and short king posts.
 The whole area of the roof is divided into square carved panels set in the framework of the structural timbers which are decorated with carved bosses where they intersect.
 There are 640 panels each carved with the same quatrefoil design.
 In the triangular spaces above each beam are dragon-like beasts.
 It is said there are bullet holes in the timbers, caused by soldiers who camped in the church in 1646 before the Battle of Langport.
 The 17th century pulpit and altar table are Jacobean woodwork.

 There are five other churches in the town, including Methodist and Catholic groups.

 Education

+A grammar school in Somerton was first founded in the 1570s, and later was endowed as the Somerton Free Grammar School.
+In 1903, it became Somerton Free Church of England School, before merging with Montclefe in 1963.
+Monteclefe National School was founded in 1851 by the Pinney family of Somerton Erleigh.

 Somerton Infants School and Monteclefe CEVA Junior school merged in September 2014 to form King Ina Academy, with Somerton Roundabout Preschool also amalgamating with the school, with the ultimate aim of having one building for the whole academy.
 Currently the institution is still based on two sites, however applications have been submitted to the Department of Education to be granted permission to build a new, one-building free school for King Ina Academy on one of three possible sites, all of which are situated in the western outskirts of the town.